5 Weekends in One Month Happens More Often Than Every 823 Years

 Before you get too excited about this once-in-a-lifetime event and start telling your family and friends, know this: any such claims are false.
-Special combinations of days like 5 Fridays, 5 Saturdays and 5 Sundays occur much more often than every 823 years!
+Special combinations of days like 5 Fridays, 5 Saturdays, and 5 Sundays occur much more often than every 823 years!

-The 823 years myth
+The 823 Years Myth

 If you own an email, Twitter, Facebook or any other social media account, chances are that you have come across an email or a post that claims that an upcoming month has a very rare specific combination of days.
 A recent version goes something like this:

-January 2016 will have 5 Fridays, 5 Saturdays and 5 Sundays.
+January 2016 will have 5 Fridays, 5 Saturdays, and 5 Sundays.
 This happens only once every 823 years.
 The Chinese call it silver pockets full.

-The email is right in that January 2016 has 5 Fridays, 5 Saturdays, and 5 Sundays.
+The email is right in that January 2016 had 5 Fridays, 5 Saturdays, and 5 Sundays.
 But this is nothing special or unusual.
 You will not have to wait another 823 years for the next time this happens in the month of January.
 Only 6 years later, in 2021, January will also have 5 Fridays, 5 Saturdays, and 5 Sundays.

 In fact, the calendar 823 years in the future is not even the same as the calendar of the month in the many versions of the hoax!
-For instance, August 2014 had 5 Fridays, 5 Saturdays and 5 Sundays.
+For instance, August 2014 had 5 Fridays, 5 Saturdays, and 5 Sundays.
 823 years later, August 2837 has 5 Saturdays, 5 Sundays and 5 Mondays.